Mallie48/Capstone_Data-Science/README.md

 # Capstone_Data-Science
-Data Science Capstone : Final Project
+## Final Project
-author: Maliheh Shomali date: 05/25/2018 autosize: true
+author: Maliheh Shomali
+Date: 05/25/2018
+Autosize: true

 Project
 A Shiny app that takes as input a phrase (multiple words) in a text box input and outputs a prediction of the next word.